Apis dorsata: Mating

 Some drones and the queen fly away from the nest and mate on the wing.
 This is called nuptial flight.
 The drone flights are comparatively shorter than those of other Asian honeybee species.
-The Apis dorsata flights occur around dusk for 13 minutes on average.
-Apis dorsata exhibit high degrees of polyandry, with many drones mating with the queen.
-In fact, Apis dorsata fabricius is known to have the highest levels of polyandry among all social insects.
+A. dorsata flights occur around dusk for 13 minutes on average.
+A. dorsata exhibit high degrees of polyandry, with many drones mating with the queen.
+In fact, A. d. fabricius is known to have the highest levels of polyandry among all social insects.
 In general, this bee population experiences extreme multiple matings.
 This may be attributed to the short duration of flight times for mating.
-During mating, the drones fly to “drone congregation areas” (DCAs).
+During mating, the drones fly to drone congregation areas (DCAs).
 There is sufficient evidence to conclude that each aggregation has its own DCA since there is more genetic relatedness within aggregations and because of the short duration and distance traveled during the mating flight.

+Communication

-CommunicationApis dorsata utilizes what is known as a dance language, also known as waggle dance, to communicate the location of food sources to other bees in the colony.
+A. dorsata utilizes what is known as a dance language, also known as waggle dance, to communicate the location of food sources to other bees in the colony.
 The dance language indicates the distance, profitability, and direction of the food source.
 These social bees dance in the open and their dances produce sound signals of high intensity in the air.
-The orientation of the dancer’s body points in the direction of the food source and the frequency of the sound indicates the profitability of the food source.
-Apis dorsata produces silent dances, which usually involve visual cues during the day.
+The orientation of the dancer's body points in the direction of the food source and the frequency of the sound indicates the profitability of the food source.
+A. dorsata produces silent dances, which usually involve visual cues during the day.
 They additionally produce sound with their dances in the nighttime, as they are the only bees of its genus that exhibit nocturnal foraging activity.
-Furthermore, there is some evidence that Apis dorsata dances for migration purposes as well.
+Furthermore, there is some evidence that A. dorsata dances for migration purposes as well.
 Bees that have returned from the new nesting site perform dances that alert the colony of information such as the direction of the new nesting site.

+Foraging

-ForagingA. dorsata foragers can travel farther than A. cerana and A. florea, which travel to a maximum of 500 meters; however, 72% of observed A. dorsata foragers traveled no more than 400 meters.
+A. dorsata foragers can travel farther than A. cerana and A. florea, which travel to a maximum of 500 meters; however, 72% of observed A. dorsata foragers traveled no more than 400 meters.

 Kin selection

 Worker policing

-Unlike the rearing patterns of other species of the genus Apis, the worker and drone brood of Apis dorsata are dispersed across in the same area and even share cells, and are not differentiated in separate locations of the nest.
+Unlike the rearing patterns of other species of the genus Apis, the worker and drone brood of A. dorsata are dispersed across in the same area and even share cells, and are not differentiated in separate locations of the nest.
 It would seem that worker policing makes mistakes often in correctly removing the drone brood since the drone brood are interspersed with worker brood, but every male raised comes from a queen-laid egg (not a worker-laid egg).
 This shows us that worker policing does indeed work within populations of these bees.
-In these instances, worker policing occurs through “egg-eating” or oophagy, but in the case of these bees, worker policing is directed at workers with ovaries since oophagy is hard to achieve, as worker-laid and queen-laid eggs are nearly identical in shape and size.
+In these instances, worker policing occurs through "egg-eating" or oophagy, but in the case of these bees, worker policing is directed at workers with ovaries since oophagy is hard to achieve, as worker-laid and queen-laid eggs are nearly identical in shape and size.